 While tornadoes typically occur during the daylight, when all the favourable dynamics are in place, they can still happen after dark.

-Such was the case in Illinois recently.
+For example, this happened in Illinois in June 2021.
 A tornado occurred in the Chicago area around 11 p.m.
 EDT.
 Approximately a dozen homes were damaged, and there were several injuries, CBS Chicago reported.

 Most times that a confirmation of a tornado is occurring or imminent is through radar and/or trained spotters, so it's extremely important to keep up to date on forecast changes and developments.

 HOW TO BE PREPARED, STAY SAFE DURING NOCTURNAL THUNDERSTORMS

 When Environment and Climate Change Canada (ECCC) alerts Canadians to risky conditions, The Weather Network distributes those warnings on this website, on television, on smartphones through the apps, by text messages and to other broadcasters through the Alert Ready public-safety messaging system.

 - The key to staying safe is to prepare and to have an emergency plan in place, as well as an emergency kit.